crystal-lang/crystal-book/docs/guides/concurrency.md

 ```
 Before receive
 Before send
+After send
 After receive
 ```

 First, the program spawns a fiber but doesn't execute it yet.
 When we invoke `channel.receive`, the main fiber blocks and execution continues with the spawned fiber.
+Then `channel.send(nil)` is invoked.
+Note that this `send` does not occupy space in the channel because there is a `receive` invoked prior to the first `send`, `send` is not blocked.
+Fibers only switch out when blocked or executing to completion.
+So the spawned fiber will continue after `send`, and execution will switch back to main fiber once `puts "After send"` is executed.

-Then `channel.send(nil)` is invoked, and so execution continues at `channel.receive`, which was waiting for a value.
-Then the main fiber continues executing and finishes, so the program exits without giving the other fiber a chance to print "After send".
+The main fiber then resumes at `channel.receive`, which was waiting for a value.
+Then the main fiber continues executing and finishes.

 In the above example we used `nil` just to communicate that the fiber ended.
 We can also use channels to communicate values between fibers: